gelokatil/ClassroomBot/README.md

 4. Node JS LTS 14 to build Teams manifest.
 5. Docker for Windows to build bot image.
 6. Source code: [https://github.com/sambetts/ClassroomBot](https://github.com/sambetts/ClassroomBot)
-7. Bot permissions in Azure AD application:
+7. Permissions in Azure AD application:
+    - Application permissions (for bot):
         - AccessMedia.All
         - JoinGroupCall.All
         - JoinGroupCallAsGuest.All
         - OnlineMeetings.ReadWrite.All
+    - Delegated permissions for Teams App (requested dynamically):
+        - OnlineMeetings.ReadWrite - to create meetings.
+        - ChannelMessage.Send - to publish meetings in a channel
+        - GroupMember.Read.All - to read members of a group, for mentions
+        - Directory.Read.All - to resolve group memebers to users
+        - email
+        - openid
+        - profile
+        - offline_access

 # Required Configuration Information